 You can get pro bono credit for research done on a professor’s public interest pro bono work (such as an amicus brief, legislative reform, or legal advice to a not-for-profit organization).
 Research or other assistance with a professor's teaching or scholarship does not earn pro bono credit.

 2f.
 Can I get academic credit for a pro bono internship?

-If you are claiming pro bono credit for your work at an internship, it must be unpaid and you cannot also claim academic credit for the same work.
+In order to claim pro bono credit for your work at an internship, it must be unpaid and you may not also claim academic credit for the same work.
 If you wish to get academic credit for your internship instead of pro bono credit, you must structure it as part of a supervised research project or do it in conjunction with Professor Suzanne Goldberg's Seminar on Advocacy Theory and Practice.
 For more information on using internships towards academic credit, you should contact Registration Services or speak to an academic advisor in the Dean of Students office.

 3. Pro Bono Assignments and Summer Jobs (firm/government/not-for-profit)

 3a.
 Can I get pro bono credit for service that I perform on a firm’s pro bono case?